samjd-zz/linkedin_ssi_booster/docs/usage-schedule-curate-console.md

 ## Curate mode

-`--curate` scans RSS feeds, filters by domain keywords, ranks candidate articles, generates commentary, and by default sends outputs to the Buffer Ideas board for review.
-Adding `--type post` bypasses the draft-first behavior and schedules curated posts directly to the next available queue slot.
+`--curate` scans RSS feeds, filters by domain keywords, ranks candidate articles, generates commentary, and routes the result using the active confidence policy.
+With the default `balanced` policy, low-confidence output goes to Buffer Ideas for review while medium and high confidence output is posted directly.
+Adding `--type post` requests direct posting, but the confidence policy can still downgrade low-confidence content to Ideas or block it entirely.

 Examples: